-|Luna (vet bills, supplies)
+|Luna the traveling pooch (vet bills, supplies)

 |Health & wellness

-The above expenses are my spending for a solo month.
+Keep in mind that the above expenses are my spending for a solo month.
 My partner was in Asia on business, so there are no shared expenses above.

 For me, that was perfect.
 I prefer to be near hiking trails over city amenities.
 Plus, the higher you get up on the hill, the better prices seem to get.
 I wanted to go as low as I could on rent, so I chose a room in a shared house instead of opting for my own apartment (the lowest listings I saw for solo space started at least $200 higher).

 My grocery bill is also a bit higher than it could be.
 Normally I do more cooking and fresh market shopping, but here I did more pre-made stuff, which costs more.

 Supplies are things like toilet paper, soap, and lotion.

 Luna the traveling pooch’s line item is food for the most part.

 Health and wellness is just insurance (I didn’t need any doctor visits or pharmacy purchases this month).